Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: A Deep Reinforcement Learning Approach for SCFL

 Furthermore, this approach improves the adaptability of the model, enabling it to rapidly learn and adjust to new constraints.
 By reducing computational complexity and enhancing system adaptability, we can optimize performance without compromising result quality.
 Moreover, this technique significantly boosts the DRL algorithm's performance by facilitating swift learning and adaptation to new constraints.
 Through the reduction of computational complexity and the increase in system adaptability, we can optimize the system's performance without impacting result quality.

-\textbf{\textit{2) Ambiguous constraints (ACS):}} Unlike explicit constraints, ``ambiguous constraints" are more challenging to configure and cannot be resolved solely by normalizing the model's output.
-To address this issue, we employ the Lagrange approach \cite{2004-Convex} as a means to tackle these constraints effectively.
+\textit{2) Implicit constraints:} Unlike explicit constraints, ``implicit constraints" are more challenging to configure and cannot be resolved solely by normalizing the model's output.
+To address this issue, we employ the penalty approach \cite{2021-RL-Noma-DDPG} as a means to tackle these constraints effectively.

+Utilizing the actor architecture output configuration through ECS, our algorithm is straightforward, easy to implement, and seamlessly compatible with various DRL approaches.
+Notably, our approach consistently outperforms conventional DRL methods that do not employ the Implicit-Explicit Constraints (EI) configuration, which will be demonstrated in detail in the following section.